 Major Arcana (important secret) represents 22 archetypal aspects of our life’s journey.
 It is helpful to imagine the major arcana arranged in a circle versus a line to visualize it as the wheel of life.

 The first Major Arcana card “0” in Tree Spirit Tarot, is called the Wonderer, (Fool) “the one who is wondering”.
-Cards “1-21” represent the path one takes in finding their unique place in the world as well as the challenges and opportunities along life’s journey.
-Eventually a desire to feel whole inspires the wonderer to return to home, to the oneness waiting in the garden of their soul.
+Cards “1-21” represent the path one takes in finding their unique place in the world along with its challenges and opportunities.
+Eventually a desire to feel whole inspires the wonderer to know its soul.
+This journey of the soul is held in the ancient teachings of the Kabbalah.